Its-a-bit-random/Toasty/docs/Guide/GettingStarted.md

 Once tou have that downloaded drag and drop that file into studio and move the `Packages` folder into ReplicatedStorage.

-This is the exact equivilent of doing the Wally install method but done for you and is intended to be used with non-rojo managed games.
+This is the exact equivalent of doing the Wally install method but done for you and is intended to be used with non-rojo managed games.